-During the Year 8 Subject Consultation meetings you will undoubtedly have discussions with your parents/carers and subject teachers about your suitability for courses.
+During the Year 8 Subject Consultation meetings you will undoubtedly have discussions with your parents/carers and subject teachers about your suitability for Key Stage 4 courses.
 I have included a list of relevant key staff who you may also want to speak to.
-In the meantime, you should be proactive in discussing your pathway with your parents/carers and seek advice and guidance where appropriate.
+In the meantime, you should be proactive in discussing your course choices with your parents/carers and seek advice and guidance where appropriate.

-STAFF ROLE AREA OF ADVICE Tutor Overview of students' areas of strengthCourse choice process Subject Teachers/Faculty Leaders More detailed course informationStudents' suitability for a course based on AtL Mr Mitchell (Assistant Principal - Curriculum, Assessment and Progress) Course choice process and timetable queries Technical questions and college policy Mrs Connochie / Mrs Ferrier (Careers) Careers advice and guidance incl. appointments Work Experience Mr Parker (SENDCo) Advice for students with SEN
+STAFF ROLE AREA OF ADVICE Tutor Overview of students' areas of strengthCourse choice process Subject Teachers/Faculty Leaders More detailed course information Students' suitability for a course based on AtL Mr Mitchell (Assistant Principal - Curriculum and Assessment) Course choice process and timetable queries Technical questions and college policy Mrs Connochie / Miss Gudgeon (Careers) Careers advice and guidance incl. appointments Work Experience Mr Parker (Assistant Principal / SENDCo) Advice for students with SEN

-TIMELINE FOR THE PATHWAY PROCESS
+TIMELINE FOR THE COURSE CHOICE PROCESS